dknowles2/ha-pitboss/README.md

 communicate with it.
 No cloud access necessary!

 ## Tips to get a better connection
 The antenna that comes with the modules are failry weak considering 90% of it is blocked by the hopper (which is all metal).
-Most of us will use this outside and far away from the neareat bluetooth proxy/whatever youre using to connect this to HA.
-To get a better connection, you can buy a mahenetic antenna that has a coax male terminal as well as an IPEX connector with a female coax.
+Most of us will use this outside and far away from the nearest bluetooth proxy/whatever youre using to connect this to HA.
+To get a better connection, you can buy a magnetic antenna that has a coax male terminal as well as an IPEX connector with a female coax.
 There are also antennas that have IPEX connections which removes the need for the adapter.
 Simply disconnect the current antenna and atach the new one.
 It's easily accessible from the back of the unit without any need for modifications.
+Feed the cable through the bottom holes of the hopper access panel and stick the antenna anywhere on the hopper.
 This option allows your antenna to be mounted outside the hopper and give you much better range.

 ## Contributions are welcome!